Melnne/Capstone-Employee-Survey-Project/README.md

 - Which survey questions did respondents agree with or disagree with most?
 - Is there any patterns or trends by department or role?
-- As an employer, what steps might you take to improve employee satisfaction based on the survey results?
+- As an employer, what steps might I take to improve employee satisfaction based on the survey results?

 ### Data Analysis

-The first i did was download the CSV file and import it into power Query Editor.
+The first thing i did was download the CSV file and import it into power Query Editor.
 I noticed There are some empty cells(null values) and the data types of some of the columns were incorrect.
 I went ahead and  replaced the  empty cells on the response column and response text column and changed the data types of the incorrect columns.

 ### Results and Findings